SherylHohman/workout-tracker/README.md

 Like the probability I'll workout tomorrow.
 Or, a reasonable plan of attack to reach a specific goal, based on my long, short, and medium historical patterns of workouts.

+### Dependencies, Libraries, etc chosen to create this app

+ - create-react-app
+ - vercel
+ - netlify
+ - (as cdn imports currently, or
+    as css files downloaded into public folder or y-experimental folder:
+ 			- bulma css
+ 			- semantic css
+ 			- pureio css
+ 			- normalize.css
+ 			- new reset css
+ 			- reset css (named as: hard-old-css-reset.css)
+   )
+ - react-calendar

 ----------------------------------------
 # Getting Started with Create React App